SalieriC/SWIM/documentation/Better Rolls 2 integration.md

     "group": "Target"
 }
 ```
 Those two will ensure that BR2 automatically subtracts the appropriate amount (-2 and -4 respectively) from attack rolls that are from weapon type items.
 As per the SWADE core rules this should be everything.
-Certain powers *could* fall under that rule but that is left unclear in the rules.
+Certain powers *could* fall under that rule but that is left unclear in the rules and most importantly: *arcane protection* handles exactly that.
 If you want to include the *bolt* power for example you can easily do this by adding the following *inside* the `and_selector`:
 ```json
 {"selector_type":"item_name",
 "selector_value":"bolt"},